p4lang/p4c/backends/ebpf/README.md

 ### Dependencies

-EBPF programs require a Linux kernel with version 4.15 or newer.
+Our eBPF programs require a Linux kernel with version 4.15 or newer.
 In addition the following packages and programs are required to run the full test suite:

 - Clang 3.3 and llvm 3.7.1 or later are required.
+(Note: In some versions of Ubuntu Xenial (16.04.4) CMake crashes when checking for llvm.
+Until the bugfix is committed upstream, workarounds are available in the following issue: https://github.com/p4lang/p4c/issues/1376

 - libpcap-dev to parse and generate .pcap files.